 gridmap_file_identity - A string representing the identity mapping, if any, from the gridmap file.

-The map_and_authorize function first determines the local identity the peer user's DN (peer_dn) should map to.
-The script may be modified to contact an LDAP server and such to determine this mapping.
-Or it could simply accept and use the mapping from the gridmap file passed to it via the gridmap_file_identity parameter.
-If desired_identity is non-empty, then either the user's DN must map to desired_identity if allowed by local policy or the script should return a failure code as described later.
+if allowed by local policy or the script should return a failure code as described later.
 It then checks to see if the certificates in the given list meet a locally defined minimum lifetime.
 The certificates passed in thru the cert_chain argument are DER encoded and the example script uses the PyOpenSSL Python module to handle the certificates.
 Other modules, such as M2Crypto could be used to handle these certificates instead of the PyOpenSSL module.
 The function also checks to see if the account has a certain group membership.
 The function returns one of the following tuples:

 - A status code (-1 for error, 0 for failed to map identity or failed to pass authorization, and 1 for success)